khrt/Raisin/README.md

     { "data": { "id": 42 } }

-By default declared parameters doesn't contain parameters that has `undef` value.
+By default declared parameters don't contain parameters which have no value.
 If you want to return all parameters you can use the `include_missing` function.

 Application: